 If you have not yet registered your dog or cat, please complete the below form and return to Council’s office.
 Payment of registration fees will be as per Council’s Schedule of Fees and Charges with a registration tag sent in the mail upon completion of registration.

 Microchipping is compulsory for cats and dogs over the age of 12 weeks.
 If a cat or dog is found without its registration tag, having a microchip will mean that the cat or dog will still be able to be returned to you.
 Local Veterinary Surgeries have the necessary microchipping qualification and can implant your cat or dog with a microchip (fees may apply).

 Change of Details

 The Animal Management (Cats and Dogs) Act 2008 requires the owner of an animal to provide any change of details to Council within seven business days.
 If your details have changed, please contact Council on (07) 4761 5300.

 Registration is required for all dogs in Council’s Local Government Area other than Working Dogs as defined by the Animal Management (Cats and Dogs) Act 2008.
 It is the responsibility of the owner of the dog to demonstrate to Council that the dog complies with the definition of a Working Dog in order for registration to not apply.

 Prescribed Activity Approvals for Animal Keeping

-Council’s Local Law No. 2 (Animal Management) 2011 and Subordinate Local Law No. 2 (Animal Management) 2011 requires approval for the keeping of animals where within the Designated City or Town Areas.
+Council’s Local Law No. 1 (Administration) 2011 and Subordinate Local Law No. 1.5 (Keeping of Animals) 2011 requires approval for the keeping of animals where within the Designated City or Town Areas.
 This includes more than two dogs or three cats or other domestic animals such as horses, sheep and birds.
 If you wish to apply for an approval to keep animals, please complete the below form and return to Council’s office.